xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 - If both the keysyms and the matching operations are the same (but the modifiers are different), the first interpret is used.

-As described above, once an interpret "attaches" to a level, it can bind an action to that level, add one virtual modifier to the key's vmodmap, or set the key's repeat setting.
+As described above, once an interpret “attaches” to a level, it can bind an action to that level, add one virtual modifier to the key’s vmodmap, or set the key’s repeat setting.
 You should note the following:

 - The key repeat is a property of the entire key; it is not level-specific.
-In order to avoid confusion, it is only inspected for the first level of the first group; the interpret's repeat setting is ignored when applied to other levels.
+In order to avoid confusion, it is only inspected for the first level of the first group; the interpret’s repeat setting is ignored when applied to other levels.

 - If one of the above fields was set directly for a key in